knhash/knhash.github.io/about.md

 Previously, I was at [Bright](https://www.brightmoney.co), automating FinTech decisions leveraging AI.
 We solved for reducing credit card debt and I was involved in building the first Automated Debt Manager.

-I make round, fluffy Chappatis and strong, frothy Coffee.
+I make round, fluffy Chappatis and frothy, filter Coffee.

 This website is based on the incredible [ET-Jekyll](https://et-jekyll.netlify.app/) theme.